A Surprising Report Card on Our Sons, Their Problems

-The book what started a national conversation about gender and education, the THE TROUBLE WITH BOYS: A SURPRISING REPORT CARD ON OUR SONS, THEIR PROBLEMS AT SCHOOL AND WHAT PARENTS & EDUCATORS MUST DO has been hailed by The New York Times, The Washington Post, Newsweek, Redbook, U.S News & World Report, People Magazine, Parents, the Today Show, Fox & Friends and Anderson Cooper 360.
+The book that started a national conversation about gender and education, the The Trouble with Boys: A Surprising Report Card on Our Sons, Their Problems at School And What Parents & Educators Must Do has been hailed by The New York Times, The Washington Post, Newsweek, Redbook, U.S News & World Report, People Magazine, Parents, the Today Show, Fox & Friends and Anderson Cooper 360.
 The author has lectured and conducted workshops around the country, giving teachers, school administrators and concerned parents a clear idea of the problems that beset boys from all walks of life and helping families and schools come up with new tools to insure all children achieve their best.

-My book, THE TROUBLE WITH BOYS, is an attempt to frame a discussion about education and gender in a new way.
-I am not interested in rehashing a debate about gender politics left over from 1978.
+The Trouble with Boys, is an attempt to frame a discussion about education and gender in a new way.
+Tyre is not interested in rehashing a debate about gender politics left over from 1978.
 We can no longer talk about gender and education like a seesaw—when girls are up, boys are down and visa versa.
 Yes, the struggle for equal rights for women continues—and there is much work to be done, particularly when it comes to equity issues in the workplace.
-Yes, there need to be more women in technology and computer fields and more women in corporate board rooms and in Congress.
+Yes, there needs to be more women in technology and computer fields and more women in corporate board rooms and in Congress.
 But we don't get there by ignoring the very real struggles of schoolboys.

-I'm a long time education journalist.
-I've spent many years in classroom and visiting schools, talking to parents, teachers and school administrators.
-Over time, I began to sense that something had changed in our culture and our schools that was causing boys to fall behind.
-I began to comb through data—and what I found was not comforting.
-Boys are left back at twice the rates of girls, they are diagnosed as having more learning problems and attention issues.
+A long time education journalist, Tyre's spent many years in classrooms and visiting schools, talking to parents, teachers and school administrators.
+Over time, she began to sense that something had changed in our culture and our schools that was causing boys to fall behind.
+Tyre began to comb through data—and what she found was not comforting.
+Boys are left back at twice the rate of girls, they are diagnosed as having more learning problems and attention issues.
 They get more C's and D's.
 They do less homework.
 At last look, the National Honor Society was nearly 70 percent female.
-While they get slightly higher scores on the SATs, many fewer boys that girls take the SATS.
+While they get slightly higher scores on the SATs, many fewer boys than girls take the SATS.

 "Tyre delivers a cogent, reasoned overview of the current national debate about why boys are falling behind girls' achievement in school and not attending college in the same numbers.
 While the education emphasis in the 1990s was on helping girls succeed, especially in areas of math and science, boys are lagging behind, particularly in reading and writing; parents and educators, meanwhile, are scrambling to address the problems, from questioning teaching methods in preschool to rethinking single-sex schools.
 Tyre neatly sums up the information for palatable parental consumption: although boys tend to be active and noisy, and come to verbal skills later than girls, early-education teachers, mostly female, have little tolerance for the way boys express themselves.
 The accelerated curriculum and de-emphasis on recess do not render the classroom "boy friendly," and already set boys up for failure that grows more entrenched with each grade.
 Tyre touches on important concerns about the lack of male role models in many boys' lives, the perils of video-game obsession and the slippery dialogue over boys' brains versus girls' brains.
 Tyre treads carefully, offering a terrifically useful synthesis of information."